zyedidia/lfi/README.md

 * GCC or Clang for `lfi-leg`/`lfi-verify`/`lfi-postlink`/liblfi`.
 * LDC (`apt install ldc`) for `lfi-run`.

+LFI uses the Meson build system with Ninja.
+When configuring the build you will be alerted of any missing dependencies.

 To perform a complete build of all tools and of both a GCC and Clang toolchain run

 ```
 ./install-toolchain.sh $PWD/lfi-toolchain $ARCH # ARCH is aarch64_lfi or x86-64
 ```

-LFI uses the Meson build system with Ninja.
-When configuring the build you will be alerted of any missing dependencies.
+Note: if you get an error about `asm/types.h` not found while building LLVM libc++, you may have to symlink `/usr/include/asm-generic` to `/usr/include/asm`.

+Running the script may take a long time (10-15 minutes) as it will build a compiler toolchain for you along with the standard LFI tools/libraries.

-To build LFI from source, run the following:
+To build just the LFI tools/libraries from source, run the following:

 ```
-meson build --prefix=$PWD/install
+meson setup build --prefix=$PWD/install
 cd build
 ninja install
 ```